LIHI Certificate #34 - Black River and Beebee Island Projects, New York

 December 7, 2007: Brookfield Power submitted an application for certification of the Black River and Beebee Island Projects.
 A public comment period on the application for certification will remain open for 60 days, closing February 7, 2008.

-- Black River Beebee Island Application Attachment
+- Black River Beebee Island Recertification Application 2017

 - Black River Beebee Island Certification Questionnaire